 Examine Your “Trust Network” – Time to Come Clean on LinkedIn

 At some point, we were looking to add people to LinkedIn.
 We wanted to appear “connected.”
-And then we reached the golden number on LinkedIn 500+.
-And the numbers no longer mattered.
-(Hint: they actually don’t matter unless you’re in the single or double digits.)
+And then we reached the golden number on LinkedIn 500+ and the numbers no longer mattered.
+(Hint: they don’t matter unless you’re in the single or double digits.)

 Then something else happened.
 Contacts came out of the cloud to join our networks.
 HR people.
 Social Media Experts from India.
+Sales Navigator was born.
+Spam became a way of life on the jobsite: LinkedIn.
 Way-past contacts.
-And the network was good, we’d entered the coasting period of our careers, right?
+The networking was good, right?
+We’ve all reached the coasting period of our careers, right?
 Not exactly.

 Yesterday at a business meeting a client said, “You know Dave, he’s connected to you on LinkedIn.”

 I felt a tad bit exposed.
 This was MY network.
 This is what I do.
-Social media, social networks, connecting, business development.
+Social media, social networks, connecting, business development, content.
 And Dave?
 I had no idea who he was talking about.

 So this morning I went through the purge with these criteria: